-The General Data Protection Regulation (GDPR) is a Europe-wide law that replaces the Data Protection Act 1998 in the UK.
-It is part of the wider package of reform to data protection that includes the Data Protection Act (DPA) 2018.
+The General Data Protection Regulation (GDPR) is a Europe-wide law that is part of the wider package of reform to data protection that includes the UK Data Protection Act (DPA) 2018.
 The GDPR and DPA 2018 set out requirements for how organisations will need to process personal data from 25 May 2018.

-This website is operated by the Centre for Ecology & Hydrology (CEH).
+This website is operated by the UK Centre for Ecology & Hydrology (UKCEH).
 This privacy notice tells you what to expect when your personal information is collected.
 It will be revised as required and you are encouraged to revisit the privacy notice regularly to read the latest version.
-This version is dated 24 May 2018.
+This version is dated 1st December 2019.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will process it.
-By visiting www.ceh.ac.uk and affliated websites you are accepting and consenting to the practices described in this policy.
+By visiting www.UKCEH.ac.uk and affiliated websites you are accepting and consenting to the practices described in this policy.

 Who we are

-1. The name and contact details of our parent organisation:
+1. The name and contact details of our organisation:

 2. The name and contact details of our data protection representative:

-The CEH Data Protection Officer is Mark Hinder - UKRI NERC.
+The UKCEH Data Protection Officer is Quentin Tucker.